naoshibaikyu/superbuddn/epilogues/incorrect1.md

 %

-Sticky: Who thinks I can fit 15 marshmallows in my mouth?
+Scruffy: Who thinks I can fit 15 marshmallows in my mouth?

 Eris: You’re a hazard to society